 Hey, if you’re going to work out, you might as well make it fun … right?
 And, the benefits of regular physical activity can’t be overstated.
 According to the American Heart Association, regular physical activity helps prevent heart disease and stroke, as well as other serious conditions such as obesity.

-As mentioned in one of my earlier blogs, when you work out – whether running, walking, hiking, fitness classes, etc. – make sure you wear footwear that provides plenty of support and that you wear clothes that are flexible, comfortable and appropriately layered for weather conditions.
+Whether running, walking, hiking, fitness classes, etc. – make sure you wear footwear that provides plenty of support and that you wear clothes that are flexible, comfortable and appropriately layered for weather conditions.
 It might be a good idea to suggest a gift certificate to your favorite workout apparel store so you can make sure you get items that fit just right and are appropriate for your activity regimen.

 Other fitness items suggested in my poll: snowshoes and snow clothes, arm pocket to hold your cellphone, activity tracker (yes, there are even apps for that), punch cards for classes at the local gyms or rec centers, fitness DVDs for home workouts, subscriptions to health/fitness magazines, hiking boots and poles, gift cards for workout songs to download … and on and on.
 My colleagues do know how to make staying active lots of fun.